crossbario/autobahn-python/examples/twisted/wamp/wamplet/README.md

 python setup.py install
 ```

+Installation of the plugin allows **Crossbar**.io to find your plugin even if no explicit Python paths are configured.

-This will also leave you an **.egg** file with your plugin package as a redistributable egg file.
+Above will also leave you an **.egg** file with your plugin packaged up as a redistributable egg file.

 To make that work, the [Setup file](setup.py) contains an item